XunFlowerrr/Weather-Forecast/README.md

 - [WeatherAPI](https://www.weatherapi.com/) for providing weather data.

 - [Glide](https://github.com/bumptech/glide) for efficient image loading and caching.

-- [Gson](https://github.com/google/gson) for converting Java objects to JSON and vice versa.

 We would like to express our gratitude to the creators and contributors of these libraries for their valuable work.